-Learning outcomes

-Teaching, Learning and Assessment Strategies

-A. Knowledge and understanding of:

-- 1. Use of French for purposes of understanding, expression, communication and mediation. - 2.
-The lexical registers and syntactical structures of French. - Aspects of the cultures, communities and societies where French is used. - 4.
-Intercultural issues in France.

-Acquisition of 1 is through study and practice of French in spoken and written forms, and the use of French as the medium of lectures and seminars.
+Learning outcomes Teaching, Learning and Assessment Strategies A. Knowledge and understanding of: 1.
+Use of French for purposes of understanding, expression, communication and mediation.
+2. The lexical registers and syntactical structures of French.
+3. Aspects of the cultures, communities and societies where French is used.
+4. Intercultural issues in France.
+Teaching/learning methods and strategies Acquisition of 1 is through study and practice of French in spoken and written forms, and the use of French as the medium of lectures and seminars.
 Acquisition of 2 is through formal study and practice of French in the Core module.
 Acquisition of 3 and 4 occurs through the study of related socio-political or socio-cultural modules at each level, taught in French wherever possible.
 Additional support is provided through open access to the facilities of the Language Centre (see below).

-Throughout, the learner is encouraged to undertake independent study - reading, videoviewing, audio exercises, interactive computer exercises, informal assignments, etc. - both to supplement and consolidate what is being taught / learnt and to broaden her / his individual knowledge and understanding of the subject.

-Testing of the knowledge base is through aural, oral, written and interpreting examinations (1), assessed coursework and written examinations (2, 3, 4).
+Throughout, the learner is encouraged to undertake independent study - reading, video- viewing, audio exercises, interactive computer exercises, informal assignments, etc. - both to supplement and consolidate what is being taught / learnt and to broaden her / his individual knowledge and understanding of the subject.
+Assessment Testing of the knowledge base is through aural, oral, written and interpreting examinations (1), assessed coursework and written examinations (2, 3, 4).

-B Intellectual Skills

-B Intellectual Skills

-- The ability to use language effectively, orally and in writing, for a range of purposes and audiences. - 2.
-The ability to contextualise French sources. - 3.
-The ability to extract and synthesise key information from spoken and written sources. - 4.
+B Intellectual Skills Teaching/learning methods and strategies 1.
+2. 3.
+4. The ability to use language effectively, orally and in writing, for a range of purposes and audiences.
+The ability to contextualise French sources.
+The ability to extract and synthesise key information from spoken and written sources.
 The ability to engage in analytical and critical thinking and to present ideas within the structured framework of a reasoned argument.
 Intellectual skills are developed through formal and informal exercises including: seminar participation and presentations, interpreting, conversation practice, and written composition in French (1); exercises in interpreting, reading comprehension and preparatory sessions to translation (2); summary writing, reading and listening comprehension (3); essay writing under controlled conditions and as assessed coursework (4).

-A variety of assessment methods is employed, testing the learner's ability to demonstrate skills 1-4 through: oral examinations, various written tasks under controlled conditions, assessed coursework (1); translation (2); listening comprehension, interpreting, written translation (3); essay-writing, under controlled conditions and as assessed coursework (4).
+Assessment A variety of assessment methods is employed, testing the learner's ability to demonstrate skills 1-4 through: oral examinations, various written tasks under controlled conditions, assessed coursework (1); translation (2); listening comprehension, interpreting, written translation (3); essay-writing, under controlled conditions and as assessed coursework (4).